 The problem is that everything digital stayed on the marketing side.
 Just like a better coupon campaign wouldn’t have saved Blockbuster, nothing at Amex had changed the fundamentals of its business model.
 Meanwhile, Mastercard and Visa were forging digital partnerships everywhere.

 Fintech is now all the rage.
 At IMD’s Center For Future Readiness, we have been tracking how prepared financial companies are for a changing landscape.
 You can read our 2021 ranking of selected players here.

 American Express does possess big advantages.
 It has a closed-loop operation.
 It issues credit and processes its own transactions, and thus earns both interest and transaction fees.
 And unlike Mastercard and Visa, Amex doesn’t need JP Morgan Chase or HSBC to underwrite its cards.

 By controlling everything in-house, American Express is effectively pursuing the Apple end-to-end strategy in the payment sector.
 American Express cardholders are also more affluent than the industry average.
-So why hasn’t it worked out better?
+So why hasn’t it work out better?

-My research team decided to download every report published by the standard-bearers of business news — the Wall Street Journal, CNBC, and the Financial Times—along with the corporate press releases.
+My research team decided to download every report published by the standard-bearers of business news —the Wall Street Journal, CNBC, and the Financial Times—along with the corporate press releases.
 Data from the last 10 years was all fed to an algorithm.
 We wanted to see how companies talked about themselves and how business journalists understood their actions.

 Specifically, we want to look at how digitally obsessed these companies were, and to what extent the business community had come to understand how digitally savvy each of these players were.
 Such “textual analysis” may not be the perfect measure of digital capabilities.
 But it should give us a rough gauge of where things stand.